Table of Contents

-In this video, Dustin Moore weighs in on the science behind this diet as well as provide you with his professional perspective on this new weight loss craze.
+In this video, Dustin Moore weighs in on the science behind this diet and provides you with his professional perspective on this new weight-loss craze.

 What is the carnivore diet?

 The diet is incredibly simple to follow.
-On the list of foods you can eat is any meat, from any animal.
-Steaks and filets on the tamer side, with brain and organ meats on the more adventurous side.
+You can eat any meat from any animal as often as you want — steaks and filets on the tamer side, with brain and organ meats on the more adventurous side.
 In addition, eggs, butter, lard, bone marrow, water, and light seasoning are allowed.
-You may include dairy products but most hardcore enthusiasts of the diet discourage this.
+You may include dairy products, but most hardcore enthusiasts of the diet discourage this.

 Positive aspects of the carnivore diet

 Let’s start by pointing out what can be beneficial about this dietary lifestyle.

 First off, if strictly followed, your appetite control will probably improve.
 All of the calories in your diet will come from fat and protein.
 In the stomach, these two nutrients create a feeling of fullness that will last longer than carbohydrates.
 As a result, you are less likely to feel hungry between meals.
 Even if you did get hungry, it’s not like there is a lot of snack options to choose from.